-As peculiar as the story is, it doesn't end there.
+As peculiar as the story goes, it doesn't end there.
 Centuries later, Mama Guava multiplied.
 The stud?
 A guy named Papa Guava who smelled like old yogurt and chili peppers and strutted down Ybor's Seventh Avenue demanding guava pastries, cigars and virgin queens.

 And the seed was planted.

-The famous union yielded three daughters known as the Guavettes: Guavalina, Guavella and Guavetta.
+The union yielded three daughters known as the Guavettes: Guavalina, Guavella and Guavetta.
 They roam the region spreading the word about Guavaween and hyping the Mama Guava Stumble Parade, which starts at 8 p.m.
-Saturday at Seventh and 20th Street in Ybor.
+Saturday at Seventh Ave. and 20th Street in Ybor.

 Their number varies from year to year for no particular reason other than not a lot about Guavaween makes sense.
 This year's cast has four; last year's had six.
-Think three with a few illegitimate ones throw into the mix.

-The Guavettes debuted in 1995 as more demure versions of their mother but still as striking and sought by men.
+The Guavettes debuted in 1995 as more demure versions of their mother but still striking and sought by men.
 They appear throughout October at various bars, parties and Tampa Bay Buccaneers and Lightning games.

 "It's a very long month for us, but it's rewarding,'' said Bell, who also works for a promotions and advertising firm.
 "You're part of something big in Tampa.''